hyosung11/Launch-School/Courses/JS109/answers.md

 The variable names local to the scope inside function `add` are `num1`, `num2` and `total`.
 Functions create local scope and the parameters of functions are locally scoped to the function.
 So the parameters `num1` and `num2` are local scope to the function `add` as is `total` as it is declared with a `let` keyword inside the function `add`.
 Here, the `let` keyword scopes the variable to the function.

+Responses
+Jessica Chang (TA)
+about 16 hours ago

+> The variable names in the global scope are num1, num2, num3 as these variables are declared outside of any functions or blocks.

+There is one more variable in the global scope that's not mentioned.
+Can you give a shot at identifying it?

+Revised Answer
+`add` as the name of the function is also a variable in the global scope.

 ## Question 6 3 Points

 The `timesTwo` function is successfully invoked on line 3, but attempting to invoke the `timesThree` function on line 4 raises an error.
 Explain why the `timesTwo` invocation is successful, but the invocation of `timesThree` is not.
 Be precise about why these two functions have such different behavior.